-In correspondence to the benchmark themes listed above, the agents are expected to possess understanding of the following dynamics in objectives, which hypothetically will also enable some bigger-picture desirable traits:
+In correspondence to the benchmark themes listed above, the agents are expected to possess an understanding of the following dynamics in objectives, which hypothetically will also enable some bigger-picture desirable traits:

 \textbf{Homeostasis} - Enables the agent to learn that too much of a good thing is not a good thing. \cite{nozick1974anarchy} introduces the concept of utility monsters.
-We hypothesize that homeostasis avoids motives leading to emergence of utility monsters.Enables balancing multiple homeostatic objectives, as well as enables the agent to be non-greedy.
+The author hypothesizes that homeostasis avoids motives leading to emergence of utility monsters.
+Alignment with homeostasis includes balancing multiple homeostatic objectives, as well as enables the agent to be non-greedy.

 \textbf{Diminishing returns for unbounded objectives} - Enables balancing multiple unbounded objectives, as well as enables the agent to be non-greedy.

 \textbf{Separation between safety and performance objectives} - Enables better balancing of different types of objectives.